chiarapascucci/cfgTeam123/feedback.md

 - Perfect elaboration of project management and tools used.
 - Great practice working with a dev db to test the implementation.
 - Good and concise conclusion providing a summary and future work.
+- The non-functional requirements are not actual requirements.
+Example of a non-functional requirement: DB should connect to the app in under 1s.

 ## Code
 - Great uses of OOP principles all around the codebase and short routines